2023 Most Popular Economics Bachelor's Degree Schools in Iowa

 Full Economics at Simpson College Report

-Luther College did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
-It came in at #8 on the list.
+Luther College came in at #8 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in Iowa ranking.
 Luther is a small private not-for-profit school located in the remote town of Decorah.

 Of the 9 students majoring in economics at Luther, 89% are male and 11% are female.